incertia/notes/README.md

 likely to improve my understanding of linear algebra, which is why I am doing this.

-## Math 424: Honors Real Analysis
+## Math 347: Honors Fundamentals of Mathematics
-Notes arranged in a day by day format until I consolidate everything at the end of the class
+Notes arranged in a day by day format until I consolidate everything at the end of the class.
+Yay easy class?

 ## Math 427: Honors Abstract Algebra
+Notes arranged in a day by day format until I consolidate everything at the end of the class.
+Algebra is fun isn't it?

+## Phys 325: Classical Mechanics I
-Notes arranged in a day by day format until I consolidate everything at the end of the class
+Notes arranged in a day by day format until I consolidate everything at the end of the class.
+Yay CS major in physics classes.